-This is the longest and most complex supply chain within the HACOFCO sustainability guide, the IMS Provider must work hand in hand with the IMS Commercial customer, since it is the one that maintains relations with the farms (small and/or large).
+This is the longest and most complex supply chain within the HACOFCO sustainability standard, the IMS Provider must work hand in hand with the IMS Commercial partner, since it is the entity that maintains relations with the farms (small and/or large).
 The responsible for the verification results for the entire supply chain is the IMS Provider.